Multi-objective optimization via equivariant deep hypervolume approximation: Experiments

 \subsubsection{Multi-objective Evolutionary Algorithms}

-To use DeepHV in the context of MO EAs, we replace the exact computation of the hypervolume in SMS-EMOA \citep{Beume2007SMS-EMOA:Hypervolume} with that of DeepHV, and compare performance.
-In addition, we compare performance with NSGA-II \citep{Deb2002ANSGA-II}.
+To use DeepHV in the context of MO EAs, we replace the exact computation of the hypervolume in SMS-EMOA \citep{Beume2007SMS-EMOA:Hypervolume} with that of DeepHV and compare performance.
+In addition, we compare performance with NSGA-II \citep{Deb2002ANSGA-II} and NSGA-III \citep{6600851}.
 SMS-EMOA \citep{Beume2007SMS-EMOA:Hypervolume} is an EA that uses the hypervolume to guide optimization.
 In its original form, it uses a steady-state ($\mu + 1$) approach to evolve its population, where at each generation, one offspring is created and added to the population.
 Next, one solution is removed from the population by first ranking the population into separate fronts, followed by the removal of the solution that has the least contribution to the hypervolume of its respective front.
 This is done by computing the hypervolume contribution of each solution, by computing the hypervolume difference between the respective front, and the front without the individual solution.
-Instead of a steady-state approach, we use a ($\mu+\mu$) approach to evolve the population, where we effectively double the population at each generation, and then need to select half of the population using the selection strategy described above.
+Instead of a steady-state approach, we use a ($\mu+\mu$) approach to evolve the population, effectively doubling the population at each generation, and then need to select half of the population using the selection strategy described above.
 We stress that this is an extensive test of the performance of DeepHV, as the model needs to predict both the correct hypervolume of the front, but also the contribution of each solution in the front (i.e. the front and all of its sub-fronts need to be predicted with high accuracy).
-In the case of $M>5$, we use the MC approximation of the hypervolume instead of the exact hypervolume as its use becomes computationally prohibitive.
+In the case of $M>5$, we use the MC approximation of the hypervolume instead of the exact hypervolume as its use becomes computationally prohibitive (See Fig. \ref{fig:timings}).
+We note that the DeepHV architecture could also be adopted and trained to directly predict the hypervolume contribution of each solution in the solution as in \citep{Shang2022HVC-Net:Approximation}, which would be more suitable for this task.\\ As another baseline, we compare with NSGA-II which is a renowned MO EA, due to its low computational overhead.
+Although it generally is less sample-efficient than SMS-EMOA, it is often the method of choice due to a lack of scalable alternatives.
+In NSGA-II, the population is evolved using a ($\mu+\mu$) approach, then individuals are first selected front-wise using non-dominated sorting and then, the remaining individuals are selected based on the Manhattan distance in the objective space, in order to maintain a diverse population.
+The task of the Manhattan distance corresponds to that of the hypervolume contribution in SMS-EMOA.
+NSGA-III replaces the Manhattan distance with a set of reference directions, where the population is selected at each reference direction to maintain diversity, but is otherwise similar to NSGA-II.
+For each algorithm, we use a population size of 100 individuals and run for 100 generations, resulting in 10K function evaluations, and we record the exact hypervolume of each generation.
+Further algorithmic details can be found in the App. \ref{sec:algo_details}.